dmlc/ps-lite/guide/README.md

 # Tutorial of the Parameter Server

-Here we show several examples on how to use the simplified parameter server API [ps.h](../src/ps.h).
+Here we show several examples of how to use the simplified parameter server API [ps.h](../src/ps.h).

 ## Worker APIs

 ### Simple `Push` and `Pull`
-On the first [example](example_a.cc), we define worker nodes and server nodes by `CreateServerNode` and `WorkerNodeMain`, respectively.
-Next ask workers to push a list of key-value pairs into servers and then pull the new values back.
+In the first [example](example_a.cc), we define worker nodes and server nodes by `CreateServerNode` and `WorkerNodeMain`, respectively.
+We next ask workers to push a list of key-value pairs into servers and then pull the new values back.

 ```c++